-Consistent with Colacito and Croce (2013), the growth rates of consumption increase in both countries in response to a positive short-run shock, whereas they move in opposite directions in response to a positive long-run shock (panels on the third row of Figure 3(a)).
+Consistent with Colacito and Croce (2013), the growth rates of consumption increase in both countries in response to a positive short-run shock, whereas they move in opposite directions in response to a positive long-run shock (figure 3(a), third row of panels).
 The asymmetric response of consumption growth rates to a long-run endowment shock is the result of the agents' extreme sensitivity to persistent news to the growth rates of their endowments.

-When a shock of this nature materializes, the home country's marginal utility drops substantially (second panel on the last row of Figure 3(a)).
-In order to restore the equality of the marginal utilities of consumption across countries, an international redistribution of resources needs to take place.
-Specifically, the home country increases its exports, while the foreign country increases its imports (panels of the fourth row of Figure 3(a)).
-Equivalently, the ratio of the pseudo-Pareto weights $S_t$ declines, as dictated by equation (3.12).
+When a shock of this nature materializes, the home country's marginal utility drops substantially (figure 3(a), bottom-right panel).
+To restore the equality of the marginal utilities of consumption across countries, an international redistribution of resources must take place.
+Specifically, the home country increases its exports, while the foreign country increases its imports (figure 3(a), fourth row of panels).
+Equivalently, the ratio of the pseudo-Pareto weights S_t declines, as dictated by equation (3.12).

-Since the long-run shock is a pure news shock, i.e., a shock that results in a larger amount of home endowment only in future time periods, the international redistribution of resources takes place through a drop in home consumption and an increase in foreign consumption.
-As pointed out in Colacito and Croce (2013), this immediate response of the consumption level simultaneously comes with an opposite swap of long-run consumption variance (as measured by $\sigma_t(U{t+1})$ ).
-Specifically, the home country optimally reduces its current consumption share, $S_t/(1-S_t)$ , in exchange for a reduction in $\sigma_t(U{t+1})$ (see Figure 4, top-right panel).
-Consistent with equation (3.3), the reduction of long-term uncertainty improves welfare.
+Since the long-run shock is a pure news shock, that is, a shock that results in a larger amount of home endowment only in future time periods, the international redistribution of resources takes place through a drop in home consumption and an increase in foreign consumption.
+As pointed out in Colacito and Croce (2013), this immediate response of the consumption level simultaneously comes with an opposite swap of long-run consumption variance (as measured by $\sigma_t(U{t+1})$).
+Specifically, the home country optimally reduces its current consumption share, $S_t/(1-S_t)$, in exchange for a reduction in $\sigma_t(U{t+1})$ (see Figure 4, top-right panel).
+Consistent with equation (3.3), the reduction